otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/04-authentication.md

 Test your changes in **Postman** before you move on to the **Formative Assessment** section.

-The screenshot below is an example of registering a user:
+The screenshot below is an example of registering a user.

 ![](https://github.com/otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/blob/master/resources/img/04-authentication/04-authentication-1.jpeg)

-The screenshot below is an example of registering an existing user:
+The screenshot below is an example of registering an existing user.

 ![](https://github.com/otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/blob/master/resources/img/04-authentication/04-authentication-2.jpeg)

-The screenshot below is an example of logging in as a user with an invalid email:
+The screenshot below is an example of logging in as a user with an invalid email.

 ![](https://github.com/otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/blob/master/resources/img/04-authentication/04-authentication-3.jpeg)

-The screenshot below is an example of logging in as a user with an invalid password:
+The screenshot below is an example of logging in as a user with an invalid password.

 ![](https://github.com/otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/blob/master/resources/img/04-authentication/04-authentication-4.jpeg)

-The screenshot below is an example of logging in as a user and being returned a token:
+The screenshot below is an example of logging in as a user and being returned a token.

 ![](https://github.com/otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/blob/master/resources/img/04-authentication/04-authentication-5.jpeg)

-The screenshot below is an example of a **POST** request without providing a token:
+The screenshot below is an example of a **POST** request to a protected route without providing a token.

 ![](https://github.com/otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/blob/master/resources/img/04-authentication/04-authentication-6.jpeg)

-The screenshot below is an example of accessing a protecting route using a valid token:
+The screenshot below is an example of a **POST** request to a protected route using an authenticated user.

 ![](https://github.com/otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/blob/master/resources/img/04-authentication/04-authentication-7.jpeg)